erichutabarat/toonify-project/readme.md

 python app.py
 ```
 This will start the application and process video frames in real-time with the cartoon effect and background removal.

+## Tested on

+This project has been tested and developed using the following:

+### Python Version:
+- Python 3.12.4

+### Operating Systems:
+- Windows 11

+### IDE/Editor:
+- Visual Studio Code (VSCode)

+This project has been tested on the above configurations to ensure compatibility.
+Other environments may work but are not officially supported at this time.